-The Revised Build Alternative would require a small conversion acquisition along the west edge of the Prosper Portland BIPOC Village at 84 NE Weidler Avenue.
-The impact area is slightly smaller than originally proposed, but the impact has changed because the site is now occupied as a shelter instead of a vacant surface parking lot.
-The lease for BIPOC Village operations on the Prosper Portland parcel expires in Summer 2024, approximately 1 year after construction is scheduled to begin; however, construction will not occur adjacent to the BIPOC Village location until after Summer 2024.
-BIPOC Village will not be operating within the Prosper Portland parcel and the project will have no impact to BIPOC Village operations.
+The Revised Build Alternative would require a small conversion acquisition along the west edge of the Prosper Portland BIPOC Village at 84 NE Weidler Street.
+The impact area is approximately the same size as originally proposed, but the impact has changed because the site is now occupied as a shelter instead of a vacant surface parking lot.
+The lease for BIPOC Village operations on the Prosper Portland parcel expires in Summer 2024; however, construction would not occur adjacent to the BIPOC Village location until after Summer 2024.
+BIPOC Village will not be operating within the Prosper Portland parcel at that time, and the project would have no impact to BIPOC Village operations.
 There would be no impact to this use under the No-Build Alternative.